 The starting dose of Jakavi should be reduced in patients with severe renal impairment.
-For patients with ESRD on dialysis the starting dose should be based on platelet counts for MF patients, while the recommended starting dose is a single dose of 10 mg for PV patients.
-Subsequent doses for both MF and PV patients should be administered only on haemodialysis days following each dialysis session.
+For patients with ESRD on dialysis the starting dose should be based on platelet counts for MF patients, while the recommended starting dose is a single dose of 10 mg for PV and GvHD patients.
+Subsequent doses for MF, PV and GvHD patients should be administered only on haemodialysis days following each dialysis session.
 Additional dose modifications should be made with careful monitoring of safety and efficacy (see section Dosage regimen and administration and section Clinical pharmacology, Special populations).